 Avner Dorman - Spices, Toxins, Perfumes (duo)

 Péter Eötvös - Speaking Drums

 We are a collective of creative minds who combine a club experience with a live performance.
 Our music is a mix of techno, minimal and film music.
 We play with everything and everyone from both worlds: the newest dj equipment, colourful percussion, theatrical expression and imaginary compositions.

 Life is a playground.

 1. Playground DJ Set (First Album coming up)

-November 9, 2018: one night that challenges the cross-over between classical music and urban street culture.
-In the Opening Night of the international TROMP percussion competition and festival in Eindhoven, Dutch percussion virtuoso Dominique Vleeshouwers and leading Austrian percussion soloist Martin Grubinger team up with Eindhoven’s renowned breakdance crew The Ruggeds and the winner of the European Championship for wind orchestras St. Michaël van Thorn.
-Together they create a performance where breakdance turns into ballet, a traditional Dutch wind band is transformed into a hip-hop orchestra and intimate classical percussion gradually evolves into energetic beats that fill the main hall of Muziekgebouw Eindhoven.
+One night that challenges the cross-over between classical music and urban street culture.
+Dutch percussion virtuoso Dominique Vleeshouwers and international percussion soloist Emil Kuyumcuyan team up with Eindhoven’s renowned breakdance crew The Ruggeds and the winner of the European Championship for wind orchestras St. Michaël of Thorn.
+Together they create a performance where breakdance turns into ballet, a traditional Dutch wind band is transformed into a hip hop orchestra and intimate classical percussion gradually evolves into energetic beats.

 Breakdance crew: The Ruggeds